2024 Updates to Park County CMZ Map

 Hazard Mitigation

-The historic June 13, 2022 Yellowstone flood impacted hundreds of property owners along the river.
-Some of the greatest impacts from that flood was from the actual movement, or migration, of the river channel during the flood, causing significant bank erosion and structural failures.
-In 2023, Park County was awarded a grant from the Department of Natural Resource Conservation to update the 2009 channel migration map to provide local decision-makers, landowners, and the general public a practical tool to help people prepare for and avoid future flood-related impacts, and better understand this critical function of the river.
+The historic June 2022 flood impacted hundreds of property owners along the river.
+Some of the greatest impacts from the flood were from the movement or migration of the river, causing significant bank erosion and structural failures.
+In response, Park County received a DNRC grant to update the 2009 channel migration zone map.
+The 2024 Upper Yellowstone Channel Migration Zone Map is a practical tool for landowners, decision-makers, realtors, consultants, and the public to better understand this critical function of the river and prepare for and avoid future flood-related risks.

 Project Partners